 With anticipated security threats like crime-as-a-service (CaaS) and the inherent security risks to the IoT and the supply chain, it seems like every business—in every industry and at every size—is going to have to tighten up cybersecurity.
+Enterprises are demanding a workable solution to protect their customers’ data, as well as their brand.
+System and Organization Controls (SOC) for Cybersecurity engagement may be the solution everyone has been scrambling to find to combat the potential attacks.

 - Descriptive Criteria.
 Descriptive criteria provide a narrative description of the company’s current risk management program and approach.
 This key step gives a baseline measurement of the effectiveness of the current controls within the program.